aviatesk/JET.jl/docs/src/jetanalysis.md

 # [Error Analysis](@id jetanalysis)

-Julia's type system is quite expressive and its type inference is strong enough to generate fairly optimized code from highly generic program written in a concise syntax.
+Julia's type system is quite expressive and its type inference is strong enough to generate fairly optimized code from a highly generic program written in a concise syntax.
 But as opposed to other statically-compiled languages, Julia by design does _not_ error nor warn anything even if it detects possible errors during its compilation process no matter how serious they are.
-In essence Julia achieves a highly generic and composable programming by delaying all the errors and warnings to the runtime.
+In essence, Julia achieves highly generic and composable programming by delaying all the errors and warnings to the runtime.

-This is actually a core design choice of the language.
+This is a core design choice of the language.
 On the one hand, Julia's dynamism allows it to work in places where data types can not be fully decided ahead of runtime (e.g. when the program is duck-typed with generic pieces of code, or when the program consumes some data that is only known at runtime).
 On the other hand, with Julia, it's